ArchieMucharla/Timely/README.md

 ## team084-BEAT
-# ⏳ Timely - Timeline Designer ⌛
+# ⏳ Timeline Explorer ⌛
 A modern web application that allows users to create events and visualize then on a timeline relative to other events.
 Allows personalization features such as:

 - Creation of custom events